zjshi/Maast/README.md

 Note:

-Upon the successful running, this step will produce a SNP covering k-mer database that is required for genotyping sequencing reads.
+Upon a successful run, this step will produce a SNP covering k-mer database that is required for genotyping sequencing reads.
 * kmer_db.bin (SNP covering k-mer database)

 #### Step 3: Genotype whole genome assemblies, sequencing reads or both